projecthorus/horusdemodlib/README.md

 * libhorus - A C library containing a high performance 2/4-FSK-demodulator (originally developed as part of the [Codec2](https://github.com/drowe67/codec2) project by [David Rowe](http://rowetel.com)), along with Golay and LDPC forward-error correction algorithms.
 * horus_demod - A command-line version of the FSK demodulator.
 * horusdemodlib - A Python library which wraps libhorus, and provides additional functions to decode telemetry into formats suitable for uploading to the [Habhub tracker](http://tracker.habhub.org) and other services.
+* horusbinaryv3 - ASN.1 specification, python tools and example C library for working with the binary format for Horus Binary v3

 In particular, this library provides a decoder for the 'Horus Binary' telemetry system, which is the primary tracking system used in [Project Horus's](https://www.areg.org.au/archives/category/activities/project-horus) High-Altitude Balloon launches.